yymao/phys7730/_sources/policies.md

 - 20% - clearly describing why and how you implement your chosen method to the chosen problem
 - 20% - summarizing the results you obtained
 - 15% - validating, interpreting, and discussing the results you obtained
-- 20% - point for engaging in the Q&A
+- 20% - engaging in the Q&A

 ## Policies on Collaboration and the Use of AI Tools and Other Resources